 At Remote, we bill our customers for contractors’ invoices and employees’ payroll (EOR).
 From the moment the invoice is created on the platform to the moment payment has been received by Remote, the invoice will go through several status changes.

 See also: What is the invoicing process at Remote?

-payment due- This is applicable when an invoice has passed its due date.
+Payment due- This is applicable when an invoice has been created.
 At this point, Remote is waiting to receive payment for this invoice.